 The requirement for a new franchise is to operate two trucks and today, the average franchise has more than 12 trucks running.
 The beauty of this franchise concept, unlike other businesses, is that the size and sales potential can easily be increased just by adding trucks.
 Adding trucks increases capacity and we promote adding rental trucks locally to supplement demand.
 Adding trucks is a coordinated effort — TWO MEN AND A TRUCK has data to support you on when it’s best to add trucks and can point you in the right direction with vendors to provide you trucks to grow your franchise.

-The mini-market model is a relatively new franchise concept for the TWO MEN AND A TRUCK system.
+The mod-market model is a relatively new franchise concept for the TWO MEN AND A TRUCK system.
 Over the system’s more than 25 years as a franchisor, the size of a franchise marketing area has been honed down into a market size of approximately 420,000 to 600,000 in population and largely concentrated in major metro areas.
 These franchise sizes have performed very well for the system, but we realize that many great markets do not meet these population totals.
 We’re confident our concept would see success in smaller markets, so to further develop our system and expand across the U.S., we’ve carved out markets with populations less than a traditional market between 100,000 and 200,000 in population.
 Based on the smaller population sizes, a modified model was developed to promote growth and reduce costs for these franchise entrepreneurs.

 The type of markets available vary in size and demographics.
 TWO MEN AND A TRUCK offers a variety of different franchise ownership options.
 The decisions on whether to buy an existing franchise or open a new market is a decision based on many factors and much of these decisions are based on cost and the personal preferences of the buyer, with each option having its advantages.